Back to Blog

 Can the agent handle a caller who interrupts or changes their mind mid-call?

 Yes.
 The conversation engine is built around real conversational patterns, not menu trees.
 If a caller interrupts mid-sentence, the agent stops, listens, and responds to the interruption.
 If a caller changes their mind about the service halfway through (a common pattern when callers are still figuring out what they need), the agent rolls with the change and restarts the intake from the new point.
-Most generic AI receptionists fail on these two patterns, which is why the demo line at (617) 812-5251 is the recommended evaluation method.
+Interruptions and mid-call changes of mind are exactly the patterns worth testing on any vendor you are considering, which is why the demo line at (617) 812-5251 is the recommended evaluation method: call it and try to trip the agent up.

 What does the operator-facing dashboard look like on mobile?

 The dashboard is a PWA (progressive web app), which means it installs on iPhone or Android home screen and runs full-screen without the browser chrome.
-The mobile view surfaces the call list, the booking calendar, the SMS lead alerts, the recovered-revenue math, and the agent knowledge base for in-the-field edits.
-Most operators run the platform from their phone after the first week of launch.
+The mobile view surfaces the call list, the booking calendar, the SMS lead alerts, the booking history, and the agent knowledge base for in-the-field edits.
+The mobile view is built for running the platform from a truck or between appointments rather than from a desk.

 How does pricing compare to a part-time in-house receptionist?

-A part-time in-house receptionist covering business hours only typically costs $2,400 to $4,200 per month all-in (hourly wage plus benefits plus equipment plus management time).
-Human Add AI Professional at $997 monthly covers the same hours plus the entire 5pm-to-9am gap plus weekends plus holidays.
+Price a part-time in-house receptionist from your own local market: hourly wage plus payroll taxes, benefits, equipment, and the management time to run the role.
+Whatever that comes to where you operate, Human Add AI Professional at $997 monthly covers the same hours plus the entire 5pm-to-9am gap plus weekends plus holidays.
 The operator gets fuller coverage at lower total cost, with the trade-off being that the answering is done by AI rather than a human.
 The right operator profile depends on the vertical and the brand voice expectations.

 Does the AI accept payments over the phone?